 So-called “secondary HLH” is often diagnosed in older patients who have no family history of this disease.
-It may be associated with vaccinations, viral infections such as Epstein-Barr, cytomegalovirus (CMV) or other herpes viruses, as well as other underlying diseases, principally autoimmune disorders and cancers, as mentioned previously.
+It may be associated with viral infections as well as other underlying diseases, principally autoimmune disorders and cancers, as mentioned previously.

 It is difficult to know whether a patient has primary or secondary HLH on the basis of symptoms, which may be very similar.
 Therefore, genetic testing is usually recommended in order to make the proper diagnosis, regardless of age.